Post

 The Second Rejection

 I reapplied for the fall cycle.
 I tightened my statement of purpose, highlighted my technical work at Veeam more prominently, and emphasized the self-study trajectory: the progression from CS50x to Georgia Tech’s own coursework to formal math at OSU.
-I thought the narrative was clear: this person is serious, capable, and has a track record of completing rigorous material.
+I figured the application basically screamed “this guy is serious and can do the work.”

 The second rejection came around August 2024.
 Same result.
 No detailed feedback.

-That one hurt more than the first.
-When you get rejected once, you can tell yourself it was a fluke or that your application had fixable gaps.
-When you get rejected twice, you start questioning whether the path is viable at all.
+That one hurt more.
+The first rejection, you can explain away.
+The second one just sits there.
 Maybe someone with a social work degree just doesn’t get into CS graduate programs.
 Maybe the gatekeeping is real and permanent.

 What I Did Next